H2xDev/Vilka/Readme.md

 ```

 The app will look for `Gameinfo.txt` and according to this file it will collect base resources.
 Also your mod must have `mapsrc` folder with sources of maps, to take assets information.
+The release version of mod will be placed in folder `release`.

 ## Configuration